SafetyNet CreditApply Now

-This offers the greatest flexibility of the payday / installment products.
-For those borrowers who are in need of short term funds and are not entirely certain when they can make their next repayment, to be on the safe side, a 12 month loan is a sensible option.
+This offers the greatest flexibility of the payday / instalment products.
+For those borrowers who are in need of short-term funds and are not entirely certain when they can make their next repayment, to be on the safe side, a 12-month loan is a sensible option.
 When it comes to the cost of repayment, the price of a 12 month loan is typically double what you initially borrowed or slightly less e.g if you borrow £300, you will likely pay £600 in total at the end of the 12 month period.
 Repayments are typically collected in equal amounts on a monthly basis but as mentioned above, if your lender of choice allows you to repay early, you may be able to save a lot of money by clearing your account earlier.

 The Lenders List compares a number of payday and instalment lenders.
 To see repayment examples and the types of checks that lenders do, we invite you to look at our individual lender pages for more information.
 Our service is completely free to use and always will be.
 When you select the lender of your choice, you can simply click through to apply on their website and deal with the company directly.
 Please see our useful information on our homepage about how to apply for a loan, the checks involved and the implications of non-repayment.

 For more information about the loans we offer.
 Please find the video below which explains how The Lenders List works, how instalment loans are different to payday loans and why it is important to compare instalment loans.